GuillaumeStaermanML/FIF/README.rst

-And then use FIF to ranking functional dataset :
+And then use FIF to rank functional dataset :

 .. code:: python